The Bentley Core Values

-In language, personal interactions and the treatment of property not our own, we treat others as they would like to be treated.
-We recognize the inherent dignity and worth of every person in our community.
-We are each responsible to help keep our community safe, without vandalism, hate speech, physical violence and harassment.
+We treat others as they would like to be treated.
+We recognize the inherent dignity and worth of all members of our community and strive to better understand and appreciate everyone.
+We are committed to keeping our community free of vandalism, hate speech, violence and harassment.

 Rights Regarding Educational Records